andreatramacere/jetset-installer/README.md

 ## Install wget

 4) be sure that the following package is installed: wget
-   - for conda: `conda install -c conda-forge wget python-wget`
+   - for conda: `conda install -c conda-forge wget python-wget -y`
    - for pip: `pip install wget`

 ## JetSeT installation